Disko Island, Greenland

 The 16-passenger boat was mostly empty seats as we pulled out of the harbor and into the less protected waters of Disko Bay, when the icy swells began to pick up.
 The sky was a gloomy gray, and I tried to calm my unease about being in rough water surrounded by icebergs (it doesn’t help to know that Disko bay is believed to be the source of the berg that collided with the Titanic).
 The boat rolled and swayed with increasing intensity, and I looked to our two boat operators’ expressions for reassurance.
 Their faces were expressionless, the co-captain staring intently out the front window, scanning for icebergs while tightly clutching his armrest.
 When we narrowly missed an iceberg, he jumped up and took over the wheel.
 After an anxiety filled hour like this, the man behind the wheel turned to us, defeated and said; “we will return to Ilulissat”.
 We had to book another night in Ilulissat after all ($$$), but the next day the weather was calm and we made the crossing to Disko Island, this time without anxiety and near collisions with icebergs.

 For being an isolated island off of an already isolated country, I was surprised by how developed the town of Qeqertarsuaq is.
-I probably imagined the inhabitants of rural Greenland to live in basic dwellings, off the land without electricity like their Innuit descendants.
-Qeqertarsuaq has a large grocery store, museum, restaurant, and a few cafes… you just have to know where to look for them since all of the buildings look like houses and have little or no signage.
+I probably imagined the inhabitants of rural Greenland to live in basic dwellings, off the land and without electricity like their Innuit descendants once did.
+Qeqertarsuaq has a large grocery store (with some fresh veggies!), museum, restaurant, and a few cafes… you just have to know where to look for them since all of the buildings look like houses and have little or no signage.

-We had no choice but to disconnect from the outside world while on Disko Island, there was no wifi at the house or any of the businesses, and turning on my T-mobile roaming data was more expensive in Greenland than in any other country I have ever traveled to ($15/MB).
-Not a problem though, we were in one of the most picturesque towns I have ever visited, with 20+ hours of daylight each day to spend outside, photographing the colorful town and its ever-changing scene of passing icebergs.
+We had no choice but to disconnect from the outside world while on Disko Island, there was no wifi at the house, or any of the businesses, and turning on my T-mobile roaming data was more expensive in Greenland than in any other country I have ever traveled to ($15/MB).
+Not a problem though, we were in one of the most picturesque towns I have ever visited, with 20+ hours of daylight a day to spend outside photographing the colorful town, and its ever-changing backdrop of passing icebergs.

 The sound of loud cheers and fireworks woke us from a lazy afternoon nap, and we went for a walk to see where the commotion was coming from.
 We followed the sounds to a black sand beach and soccer field where a kids' soccer match was taking place, with possibly every one of the town's residents watching.
 We bought hot dogs and hot tea from a concession stand and watched this surreal setting of astroturf, black sand and ice.
 The air was cold, and it started to rain.
 This was as warm as it gets on Disko Island; 40 something degrees... the time of year when Greenlanders might have the opportunity to peel off their Arcteryx and Canada Goose down jackets and don only a tshirt for a few hours of the day.